 But this year I am craving dill pickles, vinegary and heavy on the garlic!
-After a very wet hot summer this years cucumber bumper crop did not disappoint.
-With a huge amount of cucumbers I have more then enough to do at least a double batch of dills.
+After a very wet hot summer this year’s cucumber bumper crop did not disappoint.
+With a huge number of cucumbers, I have more than enough to do at least a double batch of dills.

 I don’t like any funky spices in my dill pickles and keep it very simple with fresh dill and garlic.
 I will use both 5% and 7% vinegar, depending on what is available.
 Traditionally I have used 5% in the past but have used 7% with great results.

 As always be sure to sterilize all your jars and have them hot and ready to fill.
 Warm all lids and screw bands in a small saucepan keeping warm until needed.
 All pickles are processed in a hot water bath, be sure to check on times for your specific elevation.